Ligand binding assay: Technological advances

 Technologies for ligand binding assay continue to advance related to the increasing the speed and to keeping cost-effective procedures while maintaining and increasing the accuracy and sensitivity.
-Some technological advances include new binding reagents as alternatives to antibodies, alternative dye solutions and micro plate systems, and the development of a method to skip the filtration step, which is required in many ligand binding assay processes.
+Some technological advances include new binding reagents as alternatives to antibodies, alternative dye solutions and micro plate systems, and the development of a methods to skip the filtration step, which is required in many ligand binding assay processes.

 A prominent signaling molecule in cells is Calcium, (Ca2+), which can be detected with a Fluo-4 acetoxymethyl dye.
 It binds to free Ca2+ ions, which in turn slightly increase fluorescence of the Fluo-4 AM.
 The drawback of the Fluo-4 dye formulation is that a washing step is required to remove extracellular dye, which may provide unwanted background signals.
-For instance, washing puts additional stress on the cells, as well as consumes time, which prevents a timely analysis.
+For instance, washing puts additional stress on the cells, as well as consumes time, which prevents a timely analysis.[16]
 Recently, an alternative dye solution and microplate system has been developed called FLIPR® (fluorometric imaging plate reader), which uses a Calcium 3 assay reagent that does not require a washing step.
 As a result, change in dye fluorescence can be viewed in real time with no delay using an excitatory laser and a charge-coupled device.

 Many ligand binding assays require a filtration step to separate bound and unbound ligands before screening.
 A method called Scintillation proximity assay (SPA) has been recently developed, which eliminates this otherwise crucial step.
 It works through crystal lattice beads, which are coated with ligand coupling molecules and filled with cerium ions.
 These give off bursts of light when stimulated by an isotope, which can easily be measured.
 Ligands are radiolabeled using either 3H or 125I, and released into the assay.
 Since only the radioligands that directly bind to the beads initiate a signal, free-ligands do not interfere during the screening process.

+Conformational structure and vibrational motions can change between a protein's ligand-free and its ligand-bound state.
+The Structural Dynamics Response Assay (SDR) detects ligand-mediated changes to the natural motion of a target protein.
+These changes can be coupled to the light output intensity of a luciferase sensor protein fused to the target protein to provide a highly sensitive measure of ligand binding.
+Further, the SDR assay does not require labeled ligands, separation steps, or thermal gradients, and has been shown to work in assay volumes as low as 6 uL.